 Apple: iPhone becomes more environmentally conscious

-The company addressed some of the more controversial environmental decisions it has made in the last year, such as removing the power adapter and EarPods from the iPhone.
-Apple says this eliminates the need to unnecessarily dig 861,000 tons of copper, tin and zinc from the earth.
-The move allowed for thinner iPhone boxes, so 70 percent more iPhones can now fit on each shipping pallet, reducing the overall carbon footprint of device transportation.
+The company addressed some of the more controversial environmental decisions it made last year, such as removing the power adapter and EarPods from the iPhone.
+Apple says this eliminated 861,000 tons of copper, tin, and zinc from the earth.
+The move enabled thinner iPhone boxes, allowing 70 percent more iPhones to fit on each shipping pallet, reducing the overall carbon footprint of device transportation.
 The report also draws attention to Apple's recent announcement of a $200 million contribution to the Restore Fund, which invests in forestry projects to remove carbon from the atmosphere.
-Those who want to see the full report can find the PDF here.
+Those interested in viewing the full report can find the PDF here.
 (Image: Apple)